-ESMA's guidance says that, "If the CFI does not exist in the official sources, then it should be agreed between the counterparties (see recommendation 6.12).
+ESMA's guidance says that, "If the CFI does not exist in the official sources, then it should be agreed between the counterparties" (see recommendation 6.12).
 In this case, fixed-income securities reported as SUNS in field 2.94, should also be reported in Table 2, field 79, Classification of a Security Used as Collateral, with a six-letter CFI code in which:

-- Category should be D for debt; - Group (second letter) could be G for MBS and A for ABS if the securities benefit from an explicit agency guarantee. - Group should not be N for municipal bonds. - Second Attribute (fourth letter) can be T for government/state guarantee, unless it is an MDB or an international financial institution that is not categorized under GOVS, in which case, the Second Attribute would be C for supranational.
+- Category should be D for debt; - Group (second letter) could be G for MBS and A for ABS if the securities benefit from an explicit agency guarantee.

-NRW.Bank and Lanwirtschaftliche Rentenbank were classified as SUNS until March 2021, when they were reclassified as GOVS.
+NRW.Bank and Landwirtschaftliche Rentenbank were classified as SUNS until March 2021, when they were reclassified as GOVS.